Vintage Jewelry Definitions:

 Vermeil - Gold chemically bonded onto silver, copper, or bronze.
 Allowing you to have the look of gold, at a fraction of the price.

 Let’s say that your looking for vintage blue rhinestone jewelry.
-Are you needing a blue necklace, necklace + earrings, necklace + bracelet, or a blue brooch?
-We list
+Are you needing a blue necklace, necklace + earrings, a necklace + bracelet, or a blue brooch?
+Are

-WARNING: Many sellers are calling jewelry a set when they match in color only, which is not always the case.
+jewelry a set when they match in color only, which is not always the case.
 Look closely at the construction and materials.
+Buy a set when you want a set.

 We strive to keep our prices low.